Infineon/mtb-example-psoc6-emulated-eeprom/README.md

 ## Operation

-If using a PSoC&trade; 64 "Secure" MCU kit (like CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
-Follow the instructions in the ["Secure Boot" SDK user guide](https://www.cypress.com/documentation/software-and-drivers/psoc-64-secure-mcu-secure-boot-sdk-user-guide) to provision the device.
+If using a PSoC&trade; 64 "Secure" MCU kit (such as CY8CKIT-064B0S2-4343W), the PSoC&trade; 64 device must be provisioned with keys and policies before being programmed.
+Follow the instructions in the ["Secure Boot" SDK user guide](https://www.infineon.com/dgdlac/Infineon-PSoC_64_Secure_MCU_Secure_Boot_SDK_User_Guide-Software-v07_00-EN.pdf?fileId=8ac78c8c7d0d8da4017d0f8c361a7666) to provision the device.
 If the kit is already provisioned, copy-paste the keys and policy folder to the application folder.

 In this example, EEPROM storage can be declared in either the application flash (user flash) or in the section of the flash dedicated for Em_EEPROM.
 The example uses the dedicated Em_EEPROM region of the flash for emulation by default.
-If you are using the user flash area for EEPROM emulation for PSoC&trade; 64 MCU, see the [Placing the EEPROM array in user flash for CY8CKIT-064B0S2-4343W and CY8CPROTO-064B0S3](#placing-the-eeprom-array-in-user-flash-for-cy8ckit-064b0s2-4343w-and-cy8cproto-064b0s3) section before programming.
+If you are using the user flash area for EEPROM emulation for PSoC&trade; 64 MCU, see the [Placing the EEPROM array in user flash for CY8CKIT-064B0S2-4343W](#placing-the-eeprom-array-in-user-flash-for-cy8ckit-064b0s2-4343w) section before programming.

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.